keikai/doc/dev-ref/Spreadsheet_Data_Model.md

 ---
-title: 'Spreadsheet Data Model'
+title: 'Spreadsheet Book Model'
 ---
 # Book Model Overview

-When Spreadsheet loads an Excel file, the file is converted to Spreadsheet's data model (*book model*) stored in memory.
-The root of the data model is a book
+When Spreadsheet loads an Excel file, the file is converted to Spreadsheet's **book model** stored in memory.
+The root of the book model is a book
 (`io.keikai.api.model.Book`) and a
 book contains one or more sheets (`io.keikai.api.model.Sheet`) which